pwdonald/chromeos-qemu-docker/README.md

 ## No Developer Mode Needed.
 #### Tutorial for running Docker with an Alpine Linux Host inside of QEMU VM on a ChromeOS/Termux host.

+**Why would you choose this method over crouton?**
+Crouton requires enabling developer mode on your ChromeOS device which breaks the security model of ChromeOS.
+This is fine for most developers but you trade security for performance.
+My goal was instead to trade performance for security.

 **Warning: Tested on Samsung Chromebook Pro (Intel m3 x86_64 w/ ChromeOS 63, 64) other hardware results may vary.**
 *I would be interested to know about other ChromeOS devices, so please let me know your results via PR or email*